ojotobar/diagnoskit-core/README.md

 ---

-## Sample appsettings.json for Serilog and Elasticsearch for work as expected
+## Sample appsettings.json for Serilog and Elasticsearch to work as expected

 ```json
 {